adityanarayansahoo/notAfishGame/README.md

 ```
-this is sample command how to install the app in ioss
+This is sample command how to install the app in ioss
 ```